-- Hunting could be occurring at this site April 1 – May 31 and September 1 – February 28th, except on Sundays.
+- Hunting could be occurring at this site April 1 – May 31 and September 1 – February 28th.
 If you are visiting this site during hunting seasons, please wear blaze orange for safety.

 Location: Laurel Bed Lake is located within Clinch Mountain Wildlife Management Area (WMA), which is north of the town of Saltville, Virginia.

 Location & DirectionsView on Google Maps

 - Site Contact: Virginia DWR Region 3 Office: 276-783-4860, firstname.lastname@example.org